 The animosity between the two islands aside, both islands are worth a visit, have many attractions to see, and above all, both islands have wonderful beaches.

 A small secluded village located on the south shores of the Hvar Island, just east of the town of Hvar, a coastal strip between Sveta Nedilja and Zavala hides some of the best beaches on the island.

 The coast here is rocky, with dramatic cliffs rising high from the sea.
 You'll find many tiny fine pebble beaches between the rocks.

-The area is only accessible via one-lane tunnel.
+The area is only accessible via a one-lane tunnel.
 This is also a popular wine-growing region.